vmware-labs/compliance-dashboard-for-kubernetes/README.md

 ## How it works
 The Compliance Dashboard for Kubernetes consists of:
-* A agent to be deployed to the target kubernetes, and report details.
+* An agent to be deployed to the target kubernetes, and report details.
 * A web portal based on Grafana to visualize the findings.
 * An Elasticsearch backend for persist.
 * An api server to connect all the above together.